 I don't have a lot of time to spend on using Instagram for my business

 I'm not going to lie, Instagram is not going to work for you if you don't put in some work – BUT, unlike Twitter or Pinterest where you need to be constantly posting throughout the day, you can post just once per day on Instagram and get great results!
 Unfortunately (or fortunately really), you can't just post a photo every day and expect to bring in the $$$.
 You need a strategy and you need to be consistent (as with most things in business)!

 TAKE ACTION: Plan your content in advance and schedule it out.
 If you take my advice above and batch your photos in advance or use high quality stock photos, you can also pre-write your captions (here are 365 different Instagram caption ideas!) and schedule your posts using a scheduling tool like Planoly.
 Do a little work up front and you can save a ton of time when it come to creating your content – then you can just focus on engaging + building community for a few minutes each day!

 Did you believe any of these myths?
 Are there any other reasons why you think Instagram can't work for you?!

 Not sure what you should be posting on Instagram?

-Download my sample Instagram content calendar for 30 days of Instagram prompts for your online business!
+Download my guide to 365 Instagram caption prompts that you can use for your online business!